 Then, talk back with a growth mindset voice.
 For example, when you encounter a new challenge, your brain might tell you that you will fail.
 The best way to respond is with a positive note, such as acknowledging that failure is part of a successful process.
 When you realize that your brain is “plastic”, meaning that you can mold it and use it in your favor, achieving the growth mindset becomes easier.

 The Self-Discipline Blueprint Review

 The Self-Discipline Blueprint delivers straight-to-the-point, useful practices that can turn anyone’s life around for the better.
 Reading this book will teach you to commit to doing the work every day thanks to a few simple rules.
 Highly recommended!

 Who would I recommend The Self-Discipline Blueprint summary to?

-The 25-year-old who wants to establish a healthier, more productive routine, the 30-year-old entrepreneur who wants to make the most out of their day, or the 35-year-old who finds it hard to set and achieve both personal and professional goals.
+The 25-year-old who wants to establish a healthier, more productive routine, the 30-year-old entrepreneur who wants to make the most out of their day, and anyone who finds it hard to set and achieve both personal and professional goals.